awsteere/angular-issues-app/README.md

 ## Angular Issues App

 The Angular Issue web page lists the issues that were created or updated in the last 7 days.
 For each issue, the description or body, user and assignee are included if present.

-GitHub will create a set of instructions for the author if the description is left blank.
-In my opinion, this resulted in long, repetitive descriptions overwhelming the page.
-To simplify, the instructions were replaced with the text, "Description instructions deleted."
+Clinking on a link will open a new tab on the issue, author or assignee.

 As a proof-of-concept, simplicity was chosen over more UX rich capabilities.
 For example, a paging mechanism could be used to avoid endless scrolling.

 FWIW, this is my first Angular 6 project.
 Prior Angular work was done in 1.

+Design note: GitHub will create a set of instructions for the author if the description is left blank.
+In my opinion, this resulted in long, repetitive descriptions which overwhelmed the page.
+To simplify, the instructions were replaced with the text, "Description instructions deleted."

 ## Installation